Dicotype/Afacad/README.md

 I plan to accomplish a functional typeface family suitable for industrial and commercial usage by adding weights and extending the language support.

-The alphabet, numerals and symbols were designed by Kristian Möller (KTKM, https://www.ktkm.se) and are part of the Dicotype Foundry (Dicotype, https://www.dicotype.com).
+The alphabet, numerals and symbols were designed by Kristian Möller (KTKM, https://www.ktkm.se) and are part of the Dicotype Library (Dicotype, https://www.dicotype.com).

 The Facade project is led by Kristian Möller, a type designer based in Stockholm.
 To contribute, see (https://github.com/Dicotype/Facade).